-Olive Ridley Sea Turtle are the smallest and most abundant among all sea turtles found in the tropical world.
-They are found mostly in warm and tropical water, primarily in the Pacific and Indian Ocean.
+Olive Ridley Sea Turtle is the smallest and most abundant among all sea turtles found in the tropical world.
+They are found mostly in warm and tropical water, primarily in the Pacific and the Indian Ocean.

-Growing to about 2 feet in length and weighing around 35 kilos, Olive Ridley Turtle are best known for their behaviour of synchronized nesting in mass number, termed aribadas.
+Growing to about 2 feet in length and weighing around 35 kilos, Olive Ridley Turtle is best known for their behaviour of synchronized nesting in mass number, termed arribadas.
 Females return to the same beach from where they hatched to lay their eggs.
-They lay their eggs in conical nests about one and half feet deep, which they laboriously dig with their hind flippers.
-Gahiramatha and Rusikulya Estuaries are world’s largest mass nesting sites for olive turtles.
+They lay their eggs in conical nests about one and a half feet deep, which they laboriously dig with their hind flippers.
+Gahiramatha and Rusikulya Estuaries are the world’s largest mass nesting sites for olive turtles.

 Olive Ridley Sea Turtles migrate in large numbers from the beginning of November every year for mating and nesting on the coast of Odisha.
 Within two months the nesting season starts.

 However, though listed as vulnerable under IUCN and protected under the ‘Migratory Species Conservation’ there is a high rate of their mortality due to collision with boats, trawlers, gillnets ghost nets and longline fishing.
 In addition, coastal development, natural disasters, climate change and beach erosion have also become potential threats to nesting grounds.